Fritz Ramseyer: Life in captivity

 At Abankoro, the Asante soldiers removed the iron shackles around the captives’ ankles which had become sore from the long trek.
 At this point, their clothing and footwear were completely worn out and in tatters.
 The absence of proper washing and soap resulted in skin rashes.
-Carbuncles festered on Rosa Ramseyer’s scalp as she had no access to a hair comb and a pair of scissors.
+Carbuncles festered on Rosa Ramseyer's scalp as she had no access to a hair comb and a pair of scissors.
 The captives were also bitten by several insects along the way.
 The escort leader of the prisoners, Ageana was noted for his cruelty.
 The missionaries wrote accounts of the reception of local chiefs and their subjects as they passed through the towns and villages within the Gold Coast territory.
 Fritzchen Ramseyer, the infant son of the Ramseyers died from malnutrition when the party was close to Juaben/Asokore.
 His remains were buried under a banana tree on the periphery of Asokore, in the infant cemetery.
-To the Ramseyers, they perceived their son’s death as “God’s will”.
+To the Ramseyers, they perceived their son's death as “God's will”.

 The prisoners trekked through Kwahu/Tafo and Bokuruwa, a rocky terrain characterized by chiselled basalt.
 The group stopped in Abetifi for two days for a brief respite.
 At Abetifi, they were warmly received by the paramount chief and the townsfolk.
 On arrival at their final destination, Kumasi, they were allocated a former Methodist station for lodging.
 They were treated with respect by the Asantehene, Otumfuo Kofi Karikari who periodically sent the political prisoners the occasional sheep, food items and gold dust equivalent to £9 when the Asantehene celebrated the adae festivals bi-weekly.
 On 12 January 1871, Ramseyer celebrated the Adae festival where he paid his respect to the third court of the palace.
 The Asante stool gave the captives a parcel of land for farming.
-The Asantehene realised that Bonnat and Ramseyer had the technical knowhow in advanced building technology and used them to construct stone lodges.
+The Asantehene realised that Bonnat and Ramseyer had the technical know-how in advanced building technology and used them to construct stone lodges.
 Some scholars have posited that the Asante king must have realised that the missionaries were not mercenaries trading in ammunition to enemy states of the Asante.
 The Basel Mission policy did not allow its agents to sell arms.
 The European hostages were used as political pawns in the Anglo-Ashanti impasse.
 Though the British Governor attempted to negotiate their freedom, he was hindered by the fact that the missionaries were not British subjects.
 Secondly, they were captured in commune east of the Volta River which was under German rule at the time.
 The Asante kingdom proposed a ransom of £2000 and later reduced the fee to £1000.
 Ramseyer rejected this option since in his view, paying a ransom in exchange for their freedom “would only reinforce the immoral habit of abducting people for ransom.”
 The negotiations stalled for almost half-a-decade.
 However, the Asante permitted them to preach on a limited basis and start an infant school.